Can I Get Security Clearance With A Criminal Record?

 Protecting Your Security Clearance from Criminal Charges

-If your livelihood depends on your security clearance, obviously the best course of action is to avoid criminal activity.
-However, should you be arrested, it is best to hire an attorney who understands the impact of the arrest, charges, and conviction on your ability to work.
+If your livelihood depends on your security clearance, avoiding criminal activity is the best course of action.
+However, should you be arrested, hiring an attorney who understands the impact of the arrest, charges, and conviction on your ability to work is best.
 In some cases, there may be diversion programs to help you avoid a conviction.
-In others, legal defenses could help you get an acquittal that will help to mitigate the effects of the charge.
+In others, legal defenses could help you get an acquittal that will help mitigate the charge's effects.

-At Aviso Law, LLC, our criminal defense attorney Ryan Coward is a veteran himself.
-We know how to address state criminal and court-martial issues for servicemembers and civilians who depend on their security clearance to make their living.
+At Aviso Law, LLC, our criminal defense attorney, Ryan Coward, is a veteran.
+We know how to address state criminal and court-martial issues for service members and civilians who depend on their security clearance to make their living.
 Not only can we provide representation in the criminal case, we can also represent clients in proceedings related to security clearances, to include responses to Statement of Reasons (SOR) and Administrative Security Clearance Hearings.
-We are here to serve you and will see you through the civilian criminal court process and the security clearance adjudication process.
+We are here to serve you and will see you through the civilian criminal court and security clearance adjudication processes.
 Contact us today to schedule a consultation.

 Categories: